PicanhaLabs/blog/_posts/doctrine-dbal.md

 $stmt->bindValue("name", $name);
 $stmt->execute();
 ```
-Doctrine 2 has some others ways to retrieve data, and can be usefull in some cases. **You can see them [here](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/data-retrieval-and-manipulation.html).**
+Doctrine 2 has some others ways to retrieve data, and it can be useful in some cases. **You can see them [here](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/data-retrieval-and-manipulation.html).**

 But I want to write more about others methods implemented by Doctrine DBAL.
 Inserts, Updates and Deletes.
-You might be thinking that I'll show you how to wrote SQL's like 'UPDATE table...' or 'DELETE FROM table...'. **But, dont.**
+You might be thinking that I'll show you how to write SQL's like 'UPDATE table...' or 'DELETE FROM table...'. **But I don't.**

-Doctrine has trhee simple methods that abstract: insert, delete and update:
+Doctrine has three simple methods that abstract: insert, delete and update:

 ```php
 <?php